eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 make sure you have maven and a compatible JDK (8 or above) on your system.
 The cmake configuration step will create a "lisum-core" and a "lisum-gui" target (as well as a "lisum" target to build them both).
-Just run this target either using make (in a Linux or MacOS like environment) or by running the target from your IDE (e.g. Visual Studio on Windows).
+Just run this target either using make (in a Linux or macOS like environment) or by running the target from your IDE (e.g. Visual Studio on Windows).
 If you are using JDK8 and want the GUI you need to make sure that you have openjfx8 installed, since there is no openjfx for JDK8 on maven.